 The MACRO, opened in 2004, quickly became a hot-spot for tourists and locals alike as it’s fun, innovative, and built upon an old complex of silos.
 Nowadays, the museum stands tall by the waterfront painted with bright colors and hosting some of the most regarded works from Argentinian artists.

 The museum opens from Tuesdays to Fridays from 12:00 pm to 6:00 pm.
 Saturdays and Sundays from 11:00 am to 7:00 pm.
 On Mondays, the museum remains closed.
 The entry is free, but a donation is suggested.

 Hang out in Parque de la Independencia (Independence Park)

 City slickers keen to check on a locals’ favorite, head to ‘Parque de la Independencia!’
-This park earns its place as one of the top things to do in Rosario Argentina because it’s a chosen spot for family Sundays’ rendezvous.
+This park earns its place as one of the top things to do in Rosario because it’s a chosen spot for family Sundays’ rendezvous.

 Walk up and down the park’s bridges, explore its beautiful gardens, circle the lake, get a sweet popcorn cone from a street stall, and rent a pedal boat!